RADAR-base/RADAR-Backend/README.md

 To run the RADAR applications, run the following:

-1. open your shell inside the project folder and run
+1. open your shell inside the project folder and runSensorTopics][7]

     ```shell
     # Clean